China tells U.S. to back off as Hong Kong violence escalates

 But they have since expanded to cover a range of issues, from police brutality and democratic reforms to the sky-high prices of apartment rentals in the city.

-Hong Kong used to be a British colony but was given back to China in 1997 under the "one country, two systems" policy.
-This meant that although Hong Kong was part of China it would enjoy other democratic and economic freedoms not afforded to the rest of the mainland.
+Hong Kong was a British colony but was given back to China in 1997 under the "one country, two systems" policy.
+This meant that although Hong Kong is part of China, it would enjoy other democratic and economic freedoms not afforded to the rest of the mainland.